H0wl3r/Elastic_Lab/README.md

 # Elastic_Lab VM

 Enchance your analysis, detection and threat hunting skills in an Elastic focused enviroment.
-A windows 10 based VM backed with ElasticSearch and Kibana, Loaded with AtomicRedTeam to run your red team scripts.
+A windows 10 based VM backed with ElasticSearch, Kibana and Loaded with AtomicRedTeam as well as custom red team scenario scripts.

 ## Test, Detect and Understand

 ### Test

-Test your team on there Blue team skills, Running AtomicRedTeam scripts against the enviroment or even try hack the VM within our own network.
+Test your team on there Blue team skills, Running AtomicRedTeam scripts against the enviroment or even try hack the VM within your own network.

 ### Detect

-Utalising Elastic SIEM and Endpoint Secuirty to Detect as many TTPs by creating your own rules or implementing Elastics own rule set.
+Utalising Elastic SIEM and Endpoint Secuirty to Detect as many TTPs by creating your own custom rule set or implement Elastics own rule set.

 ### Understand

 With the Elastic agent ingesting Sysmon, Powershell, wineventlogs, Endpoint Monitoring and Network traffic logs, deep dive and conduct full analysis recognising any IOCs.

-### Remember

-* Elastic Services can take up to 5 minutes to load.
-* Microsoft defender is deactivated and Elastic Agent acts as the primary AV only detecting threats and not preventing them.

 ### Download

 [Elastic_Lab.zip](https://mega.nz/file/OnhVybAJ#skZQ8ts4-PLVU_RLYg4f_YXC8iNUqWC7S3Wmcptd2u0)

 -------------------

-### Start Up
+### Remember

+:warning: Elastic Services can take up to 5 minutes to load.

+:warning: Microsoft defender is deactivated and Elastic Agent acts as the primary AV, detecting threats not preventing them.

-Once imported into VMWare ensure you create a snapshot prior to startingthe machine.
-This will allow you to restart the machine from a clean state prior to further red team engagments.
+:warning: Ensure you create a snapshot prior to starting the machine for the first time, allowing you to revert to a clean image prior to further red team engagments.

-On start up the Elastic Agent and Fleet Server need to align, sometimes it may require a manual restart.
+:warning: On start up the Elastic Agent and Fleet Server need to align, sometimes it may require a manual restart.

 Open Kibana and search for fleet managment.

 <img src="https://github.com/H0wl3r/Elastic_Lab/blob/main/Pictures/fleet_server1.png" width=75% height=75%>